Encentivize/encentivize-store-api-documents/README.md

 This api interface allows you to interact with the encentivize system via [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).

 - Testing can be done in our QA environment.
-- All routes require your credentials supplied via basic authentication, the details for QA can be found below.
-Contact your account manager for live credentials.
+- All routes require your credentials supplied via basic authentication.
+Contact your account manager for QA & live credentials.

 ## Authentication ##
 The api uses the [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) scheme.
 So for example: